top of page

 Do it once- do it well (and make it easier).

-The next steps are step 2: testing/challenges to identify the foods causing your symptoms followed by step 3: reintroduction of foods.
+The next steps are Challenges to identify the foods causing your symptoms followed by Reintroduction of foods.
 People tend to enjoy these stages as involves knowing what is going on and bringing foods back in.

 Low FODMAP elimination = the first step of your FODMAP journey.
 This is great as when you have the knowledge of how to do this, along with all the hacks to make this easier, you have a good chance of seeing results quickly.